skranz/gpt4r/README.md

 # Set OpenAI API key and run the template

+# Adapt key
-Sys.setenv(OPENAI_API_KEY = "XX-XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX")
+# Sys.setenv(OPENAI_API_KEY = "XX-XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX")

 res = run_gpt_with_tpl(tpl, values)

 # The output
 res$output

 # Alternative: just generate prompt and copy to clipboard
-# Can be used in web interface of ChatGPT or BingGPT
+# Can be used in web interface of ChatGPT or Bing Chat
+# Works without OpenAI API key

 get_gpt_prompt(tpl, values, to_clipboard=TRUE)